What is the poverty rate in ?

 people living under the poverty line (2024)

 Based on data from the American Community Survey dating back to 2010, Hawaii's poverty rate hit a peak in 2011 of 12%.
 Its lowest point was in 2018 at 8.8%.
-The state's poverty rate was 10% in 2024, 0.2 percentage point lower than the previous year.
+The state's poverty rate was 10% in 2024, 0.2 percentage point higher than the previous year.

 While the poverty rate shows the overall trend, the total number matters because many aid programs and funding decisions are based on how many people are in poverty, not just the percentage.
 In 2024, 140,840 people living in Hawaii were in poverty — down 12.7% from the 2011 peak of 161,290.